 Earliest Detection

-This is the soonest a test might detect an infection.
+This is the soonest a test might detect an substance.
 Testing at this point:

 - Has higher risk of false negatives

-- Is only recommended if you have symptoms
+- Is only recommended if you have effects

 Optimal Testing